 Solar panels are rated under perfect laboratory conditions (Standard Test Conditions, or STC).
 In the real world, you must account for several efficiency losses:

 - Temperature: Solar panels lose efficiency as they get hotter.
+A panel rated for 100W at 25°C might only produce 85W on a 35°C summer day.

 - Charge Controller Efficiency: PWM controllers are only about 70-80% efficient, while MPPT controllers are 95-98% efficient.